hfp/libxstream/documentation/index.md

 make GNU=1 -j $(nproc) install PREFIX=$HOME/libxstream
 ```

-This installs headers, the static and shared libraries, and the
+This installs headers and the static and shared libraries under `PREFIX`.
-header-only source tree under `PREFIX`.
+The header-only source tree is optional; add `HEADER_ONLY=1` to install it.

 Out-of-tree builds are also supported: